-- The SOP for Handling and Management of Hazardous and Toxic Waste Number SOP/HSE/20 dated December 24, 2017 explained that the destruction of Non-Hazardous and Toxic (Non-Hazardous) waste should not be burned because it will cause air pollution. - Based on the results of field observations in the employee housing Division 5 Estate A, there were 2 points of burning domestic

-• Based on the results of field observations in Landfills Block 2-27 Division 4 Estate A, burn marks were found in the Landfills area.
+- The SOP for Handling and Management of Hazardous and Toxic Waste Number SOP/HSE/20 dated December 24, 2017 explained that the destruction of Non-Hazardous and Toxic (Non-Hazardous) waste should not be burned because it will cause air pollution. - Based on the results of field observations at POM 2 Housing, it was found that there were 2 burn marks of domestic waste in the housing area. - Based on the results of field observations at the Plasma Division 4 Housing, there were traces of domestic waste burning in the housing area.

 Based on this evidence, there is still domestic waste management by burning which is not in accordance with the procedures that have been owned by the company.
-NCR No 2022.07 with Minor Category.
+NCR No 2022.09 with Minor Category.

-7.3.2 Status: NCR No 2022.06 with Minor Category

-7.3.3 NCR No 2022.07 with Minor Category
+7.3.2 Status: NCR No 2022.08 with Minor Category 7.3.3 NCR No 2022.09 with Minor Category

 Practices maintain soil fertility at, or where possible improve soil fertility to, a level that ensures optimal and sustained yield.
-7.4.1

-The CH has an SOP to manage soil fertility in order to optimize yields, which has not changed since the previous audit, namely: • Immature Plant Care SOP (SOP/KBN/05)
+The CH has an SOP to manage soil fertility in order to optimize yields, which has not changed since the previous audit, namely:

+- Immature Plant Care SOP (SOP/KBN/05)

-- SOP for Producing Plant Care (SOP/KBN/06) - Plant Fertilization SOP (SOP/KBN/07)
+- SOP for Producing Plant Care (SOP/KBN/06)

+- Plant Fertilization SOP (SOP/KBN/07)